0x000NULL/StrideSync/docs/user-guides/getting-started.md

 ## Syncing and Backing Up Your Data

 ### Automatic Backups
-StrideSync automatically saves your data locally on your device.
+Stride Keeper automatically saves your data locally on your device.
 For added security:

 1. Go to Settings > Backup
 2. Enable "Auto Backup"